monooso/docker-nginx/README.md

 ```

 ## HTTPS support ##
-The image contains a self-signed SSL certificate, valid for all `*.local.vm` domains.
+The image contains a self-signed SSL certificate, valid for all `*.test` domains.
 Your browser will still issue stern warnings, but if you ignore them your site will happily function over HTTPS.

 ## Example `site.conf` file ##